enricopiseddu/lendingPool/README.md

 ### 5.2 Tests for Lending Pool contract
-In the following tests, as default all tokens' prices are 1 ETH = 1 token.
+In the following tests, when not specified, all tokens' prices are equal and are set to 1 ETH = 1 token.

 <hr />